Pytchley Hunt

-The Pytchley with Woodland Hunt is an organisation formerly based near the Northamptonshire village of Pytchley, but since 1966 has had kennels close to Brixworth.
+The Pytchley with Woodland Hunt is a fox hunt formerly based near the Northamptonshire village of Pytchley, but since 1966 has had kennels close to Brixworth.
 The Pytchley country used to include areas of the Rockingham Forest but was split to form the Woodland Pytchley Hunt.
 Today, it covers an area of western and central Northamptonshire characterised by rolling hills, hedgerows and small areas of woodland.

 History

 1635 – a pack at Althorp was well established.

 1750 – the Pytchley Club was formed.

 1790 – A set of eight hunting prints depicting the great Pytchley hunt, published by the engraver Francis Jukes after Charles Loraine Smith.
 This set is the only visual record of the hunt led by the celebrated huntsman Dick Knight.
 At that time there existed a great rivalry between the Quornites and the Pytchley followers.
 The prints follow the various mishaps and eventual triumph of Dick Knight.
 Knight used three horses during the course of the run in order to achieve his victory.

 1819–1873 – the Althorp and Pytchley countries were hunted by one pack with a second pack established at Brigstock and until 1920 the master of the Pytchley was in charge.